crispinamuriel/web-accessibility/README.md

 These are potential users that want to give you their money!!

-The web by it's very nature is already accessible.
+The Web, by it's very nature, is already accessible.
 You need to put in the work to make it accessable.

 The first webpage was built in 1991 and it is fully accessible!
 You can get all the information if you put on a screen reader.
 It's fully responsive, and can be used on any  device.

-Why should we care about accessiblity?
+**Why should we care about accessiblity?**
 * We're making it inaccesible
 * Human Rights - let's let everyone use our cool stuff!
 * Legal Issue